parsonsmatt/parsonsmatt.github.io/_posts/2025-12-17-the_subtle_footgun_of_tvar_(map____).markdown

 An `MVar (Map k v)` avoids the problem of livelock, but introduces another potential problem: deadlock.
 An `MVar` is a *locking* concurrency mechanism, where you can block other threads by `takeMVar` and making the `MVar` empty.
 This allows updating threads to lock the value, update the `MVar`, and unlock the value.
+However, if your code fails to fill up an `MVar`, or if two threads are waiting on mutually held `MVar`s, then your code cannot make progress, and will be deadlocked.

 One advantage that this has to a `TVar` is fairness.
 Threads that attempt to read or take from an `MVar` are enqueued, and guaranteed to operate in a first-in-first-out manner.